The Google Assistant is getting more conversational

 As Google’s Scott Huffman announced today, 70 percent of Google Assistant requests are already in natural language — not the typical keyword queries you’d usually use in Google Search.

-Huffman noted that the Assistant will get more conversational in the coming months and allow you to also have conversations around things that you see, for example.
+Huffman noted that the Assistant will get more conversational in the coming months and also allow you to have conversations around things that you see, for example.
 It’ll be integrated with the new Google Lens and that product’s built-in image recognition technology.
 That way, you’ll be able to use the Assistant to easily talk about things around you.
-It’ll be a while before you can do that, though, because it won’t be rolling out until a few months from now.
+It’ll be some time before you can do that, though, because it won’t be rolling out until a few months from now.

 If you don’t want to talk, you also will soon be able to type your queries on your phone.
 After all, there are times when you don’t want to speak your query out loud — maybe because you are in a public place or simply don’t want other people to hear your conversation.
 This feature is rolling out today.